Nuclear Fears in Orbit: Governing Space Security in a Time of Rising Tensions (online guest lecture)

 14 May 2025/PSSI

-The Prague Security Studies Institute (PSSI) will host a public guest lecture entitled “Nuclear Fears in Orbit: Governing Space Security in a Time of Rising Tensions”
+The Prague Security Studies Institute (PSSI) held a public guest lecture entitled “Nuclear Fears in Orbit: Governing Space Security in a Time of Rising Tensions”.

 Jessica holds a PhD in global governance from the Balsillie School of International Affairs.
 She currently holds roles as a Senior Fellow at the Centre for International Governance Innovation (CIGI) and a Research Fellow at the Kindred Credit Union Centre for Peace Advancement.

-As fears of nuclear weapons in space resurface, fueled by NATO’s warnings about potential Russian actions and the unexplained tumbling of a Russian satellite with possible nuclear implications, this lecture examines the realities, implications, and misunderstandings.
-Dr. West will explore what we actually know, decipher the signals being sent, and assess the status of multilateral governance efforts – ranging from the UN Security Council to the Open-Ended Working Group on the Prevention of an Arms Race in Outer Space – amid intensifying geopolitical tensions.
-What does sustainable security in orbit look like, and how close are we to crossing a critical line?
+As fears of nuclear weapons in space resurfaced—fueled by NATO’s warnings about potential Russian actions and the unexplained tumbling of a Russian satellite with possible nuclear implications—the lecture examined the realities, implications, and misunderstandings.
+Dr. West explored what was actually known, deciphered the signals being sent, and assessed the status of multilateral governance efforts – ranging from the UN Security Council to the Open-Ended Working Group on the Prevention of an Arms Race in Outer Space – amid intensifying geopolitical tensions.
+She addressed what sustainable security in orbit might look like and how close we might be to crossing a critical line.